freeslugs/advanced-js-talk/README.md

 </html>
 ```

-To emphasize this loading effect, we can add a small setTimeout:
+To emphasize this loading effect, we can add a small `setTimeout`:

 ```html
 // when the page is loaded